 - These Easy Ginger-Orange Scones are made with crystallized ginger and candied orange peel, and can be prepared in about 20 minutes.

 - These Berry Vegan Scones can be made with a variety of berries, including dried cherries, dried cranberries, raisins and dried black currants.

 - These easy Cherry-Oat Scones are ideal for busy cooks.

 - Granny's Irish Scones can be made with raisins or currants.

-- These Raisin Scones are made with buttermilk and a touch of nutmeg, while these Cinnamon Raisin Scones are portioned for those cooking for two.
+- Raisins are a classic scone ingredient.
+These Raisin Scones are made with buttermilk and a touch of nutmeg.
+These Cinnamon Raisin Scones are portioned for those cooking for two and these Golden Raisin Scones are made with brown sugar for an extra-rich flavor.
 I'd suggest trying either with a Keemun, Uva or Darjeeling Second Flush black tea.

 - These Easy Raisin Scones are made with melted butter or margarine.
 That means they are absurdly easy to make (but it also means they'll probably turn out flatter than they would with cold butter or margarine).

 - Easy Vegan Cranberry Lemon Scones are simple to make and great with Ceylon black teas.